skt-t1-byungi/aico/README.md

 Likewise, if one is rejected, the other promise created by aico is automatically aborted.

 ### abortify(fn)
-This function wraps a custom function that handles multiple promises to make it abortable.
+This function wraps to make it abortable for a custom function that handles multiple promises.

 ```js
 import { abortify } from 'aico'